Dante Gabriel Rossetti: Persephone, 1874

 In order to drink from the Pool of Memory, you have to be a spiritual initiate who knows the sacred password.
 Orpheus was a poet and a musician; in Jungian parlance, Orpheus is the Poet archetype (cf Rilke's Sonnets to Orpheus).
 Most poets and writers drink from the Pool of Memory, and hope to be keep on drinking from it as long as they live, since Memory really is the mother of the muses.

 The Pool of Memory was located at the entrance to Elysium, a kind of paradise, though not yet the ultimate paradise, the Fortunate Isles.
+And this suggests that memory is a reward.

-And of course the Pool of Memory also makes me think of Jack Gilbert, who'd hoped to spend his old age feasting on his memories, and instead turned out to be fated for the Pool of Lethe.
-Eventually he won't remember his name, much less that he used to be a poet.
+That’s exactly what Jack Gilbert thought.
+He had hoped to spend his old age feasting on his memories (he wanted to “eat his life,” as Linda Gregg said).
+Instead turned out to be fated for the River of Lethe.
 Nevertheless, he gave us some marvelous poems about the transformation of experience into memory.

 No comments: